 - A global reach of this varied listing.

 - A strong organic traffic base that keeps going back to the platform with minimal marketing acquisition costs.

-- Buyers and sellers interactions, as Etsy, emphasizes human connection as central to buyer engagement.
+- Buyers and seller interactions, as Etsy, emphasizes human connection as central to buyer engagement.

-- Buyer Intent, which also adjusts in real-time based on transaction data and previous browsing history.
+- Buyer Intent also adjusts in real-time based on transaction data and previous browsing history.
 Indeed, Etsy is a real discovery platform where buyers can land and look for browse for items even if they don’t know what to buy yet.

 How big is the total addressable market?

 Any company has to understand the context around which it operates.
 That helps identify several things: